-As part of the Botswana General Certificate of Secondary Education, this Music Assessment Syllabus is designed to assess the outcome of instruction for candidates who have completed a course based on the Senior Secondary Music Teaching Syllabus.
+As part of the Botswana Senior Secondary Education Programme, this Music syllabus is designed to assess candidates who have completed the two-year course based on the Senior Secondary School Music Teaching Syllabus.

 This syllabus aims to assess positive achievement at all levels of ability.
-Candidates will be assessed in ways that encourage them to show what they know, understand and can do, and which provide opportunities to articulate their insights, perceptions and responses.
+Candidates will be assessed in ways that encourage them to show what they know, understand and can do and which provide opportunities to articulate their insights, perceptions and responses.